BrightCoders-Institute/reto-diseno-web-equipo-2/README.md

 Third day Start desinging section three with css, adding some icons from the web due to not have it in original repo.

 Fourth day, desktop styling start.
-Style for header, first sectino and card section.
+Style for header, first section and card section.

+Fith day, adjust first section for desktop and finished third section to apply layout, finishing css tyle sheet and clean code.